"I Just Think It's Hot": Emerald Fennell On Period Sex, Homoerotic Cinema & Saltburn

 AdvertisementADVERTISEMENT

-"I don't think our imaginations are limited really to just ourselves, or at least I hope they aren't," she tells Refinery29 Australia.
+"I don't think our imaginations are limited really to just ourselves, or at least I hope they aren't," she tells Refinery29.
 "The way in which [Oliver] presented himself to me, it was so visceral and so deeply felt, it was always the story I wanted to tell next."

 "I have very little control, in a funny way, about who comes and finds me.
 That's what it always feels like with characters — that they kind of appear and they don't really go."